vfdev-5/UNOSAT_Challenge/README.md

     * [ ] Try to implement and train GSCNN model ?
     * [ ] Try Unsup Data Augmentation ?
     * [ ] Try Pseudo-Labelling of test data ?
+    * [x] Try to train on all train dataset and validate on test dataset
+    * [ ] Try multiple-input architectures
     * [x] Validation with TTA ?
         => depending on model, in some cases can improve predictions
     * [x] Data normalization over training mean/std